Anwar9Ibrahim/Contexto-game/README.md

 # Contexto-game
+In this project:
+We developed an interactive multilingual Contexto game using BERT transformers and Streamlit, supporting Arabic, English, and Russian.
+The project showcases advanced NLP techniques and proficiency in deploying interactive applications.
+It includes deployment guidelines for ease of use and accessibility.
-in this repo I created the game of contexto using streamlit library, I implemented this game in English, Arabic, and Russian, using bret based models, and you can run this code using the "Deployment" file, in this repo
+P.s. you can run this code using the "Deployment" file, in this repo